jlangch/venice/doc/readme/recursion.md

 ## mutually recursive calls (trampoline)

 `trampoline` can be used to convert algorithms requiring mutual recursion without stack consumption.
-Calls f, if f returns a fn, calls that function with no arguments, and continues to repeat, until the return value is not a function, then returns that non-function value.
+Calls f, if f returns a function, calls that function with no arguments, and continues to repeat, until the return value is not a function, then returns that non-function value.